mdtanker/polartoolkit/docs/index.md

 * Create 3D interactive models to help visualize data.
 * Include more Antarctic datasets to aid in download and storage.
+* Additional projections and possible support for the Arctic region as well.

 ```{tableofcontents}
 ```